jlucaspains/adowi2gh/README.md

 ## Known Limitations

-- **Attachments and Images**: Work item attachments and embedded images are not migrated
+- **Attachments and Images**: Work item attachments and embedded images are not migrated (this is a current limitation of the tool)
 - **Work Item Links**: Relations between work items are not currently migrated
 - **Rich Formatting**: Some complex HTML formatting may not convert well to Markdown
+- **Large Files**: Work items with very large descriptions or many comments may hit API rate limits

 ## Contributing